TheLeanMachine/DungeonMasterToolkit/README.md

 0. Filter input of Character Generator's text field (e.g. prone to XSS attacks?)
 0. Create GitHub page for this project, if it can be used to serve app.html  (see http://pages.github.com/)
 0. Use async file loading (modularization)
+0. Create module for rule engine (clients should not know implementation details of, for example, the 'Character' "class")
 0. Add unit tests
 0. Set up automated build infrastructure (JSLint, Auto-Format, Unit-Tests, Minify, ...)
 0. Configure travis-ci.org